+One of the biggest changes between the DSM-IV-TR and the DSM-5 is the removal of the multiaxial system.
 Prior to the DSM-5, the DSM-IV-TR utilized a multiaxial system of diagnosis.
-This system was introduced in the 1980 DSM-III and existed to ensure that psychological, biological, environmental, and psychosocial factors were taken into account as they pertained to mental disorders.
-This system utilized diagnoses across five axes to look at the different impacts and elements of disorders.
+The DSM-III published in 1980 introduced this system, existing to ensure that psychological, biological, environmental, and psychosocial factors were all considered when making a mental health diagnosis.
+This system utilized diagnoses across five DSM axes to look at the different impacts and elements of disorders.
 The five axes included: 1.
 The primary diagnosis, 2.
 Personality disorders and/or mental retardation, 3.
 Medical and/or neurological problems impacting the individual’s psychological concerns, 4.
 The nine categories of environmental and psychosocial stressors impacting the client’s psychological functioning, (such as job loss, romantic separations, or deaths), and 5.
 A 0-100 rating called the Global Assessment of Functioning (or “GAF”), quantifying the person’s overall level of functioning.

 The long term impact of these changes is yet to be seen, but will surely reveal itself over time.
-So what impact might these changes have?
+What are the possible impacts these changes may have?
 Well, it has been noted that removing the distinction of personality disorders from their own axis may help remove some of the stigma previously associated with these diagnoses (Kress et al., 2014).
-Experts cite both possible benefits as well as drawbacks to combining medical and mental health diagnoses.
-Possible benefits include decreased stigmatization of mental health disorders, as a single axis system points towards a shared biological basis for both mental health and medical conditions.
-The previous distinction between mental health and medical disorders led to unequal health care coverage for mental health treatment, and removing this division could prove helpful in equal coverage being provided for mental health conditions.
+Experts cite both benefits and drawbacks to combining medical and mental health diagnoses.
+Possible benefits include decreased stigmatization of mental health disorders, because a single axis system points towards a shared biological basis for both mental health and medical conditions.
+The previous distinction between mental health and medical disorders led to unequal health care coverage for mental health treatment.
+Removing this division could prove helpful in equal coverage being provided for mental health conditions.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Arlington, VA: Author.